 In December 2007, one of our directors purchased a \$4.0 million subordinated renewable note pursuant to our ongoing program of issuing such notes to the public.
 The note was purchased through the registered agent and under the same terms and conditions, including the interest rate, that were offered to other purchasers at the time the note was issued.
-As of December 31, 2017, \$4.0 million remains outstanding on this note.
+As of December 31, 2018, \$4.0 million was outstanding on this note.
+The note was redeemed at par plus accrued interest in February 2019.